Research

 The premises

 Born and raised in Paris, my sister and I moved to Normandy when I was 9.
-My mom a teacher, my dad a movie producer at the time, brought us into a village where there were more cows and horses than humans.
+My mom, a teacher, and my dad, a movie producer, brought us into a village with more cows and horses than humans.
 Being born in the 90s meant books and the outdoors were my main ways of diving into other universes.
 I grew up dreaming of foreign places, wondering what could be beyond borders.
-At the age of 15, I had the immense privilege to leave for a year to experience living in a different culture.
-I landed in Minnesota where I spent a year with a host family and got my first experience learning a different language and experiencing new places.
-I was hooked.
+At 15, I had the immense privilege to leave for a year to experience living in a different culture.
+I landed in Minnesota, where I spent a year in a host family and got my first experience learning a different language and experiencing new places.

 Choosing the right Bachelor Program

-After attending the national scientific high school program, I enrolled in the University of Nantes.
-When I started, I wanted to be a veterinarian, and therefore enrolled in the Life Science Program.
-However, I quickly got to discover the field of Ecology and it was more than obvious that it was the field I actually wanted to pursue.
-So, after I finished my first year in the Life Science program, I enrolled again but this time in the Biology and Ecology program.
+After attending the national scientific high school program, I enrolled at the University of Nantes.
+When I started, I wanted to be a veterinarian, so I enrolled in the Life Science Program.
+However, I quickly discovered Ecology, and it was evident that it was the field I wanted to pursue.
+So, after I finished my first year in the Life Science program, I enrolled again, but this time in the Biology and Ecology program.

 Founding the AZEN

-The program at Nantes was much more marine biology focused than what it was advertised.
-A lot of students were missing a broader zoology group to work on projects together.
-In 2014, I started discussing with more professors and students about what we could create.
-After one year of hard work, we founded the Zoological Association of the Students from Nantes (AZEN).
-I presided the first year to launch the first projects and coordinate teams.
+The program in Nantes was much more focused on marine biology than advertised.
+Many students needed a broader zoology group to work on projects together, and I started looking into options.
+In 2015, after one year of hard work bringing students and professors together, we founded the Zoological Association of the Students from Nantes (AZEN).
+I presided over the first year to launch the initial projects and coordinate teams.
 These included renovating the university museum collection and doing research on the current accuracy of the specimen classification, taking the lead on the animal care facility with students trained by lab technicians on how to perform the tasks, leading scientific outreach projects through artistic and writing projects, as well as doing conferences within the University as well as outside.
-The goal was to almost merge the gap between students, professors and the industry.
-Internships within research labs and in the external network we were building was key.
-The AZEN is still active today and continues to be the first student led group to work hand in hand with professors.
+The goal was almost to merge the gap between students, professors and the industry.
+Internships within research labs and the external network we built were vital.
+The AZEN is still active today and continues to be the first student-led group to work hand-in-hand with professors.

 BSc Thesis

 I started doing volunteer internships at the Bioparc of Doué la Fontaine in 2015.
 This Bioparc was known to be one of the first in France to include conservation at the top of its priorities.
-I started by working with the veterinarian at first, focusing on doing autopsies and daily monitoring to find out about any potential health issues.
-Simultaneously, I worked on spider monkey to evaluate how efficient the European Association of Zoos and Aquaria's breeding program was.
+I first started by working with the veterinarian, focusing on doing autopsies and daily monitoring to find out about potential health issues.
+Simultaneously, I worked on spider monkeys to evaluate the efficiency of the European Association of Zoos and Aquaria’s breeding program.
 In 2016, I went back for my BSc thesis.
-I was offered to work on the importance and role of the Bioparc in the conservation of either vultures or snow leopards.
+I could work on the importance and role of the Bioparc in conserving vultures or snow leopards.
 You might be surprised, but I chose vultures.
-I have always had this thing about species that have bad reputation.
-I did extensive research of what the conservation of vultures had been looking like for the last 40 years and led daily activities in the Bioparc with folks visiting the parc to make them fall in love with the vultures we had in the rehabilitation centre as much as I did.
-I finished my BSc with honours and straight away drove South to see the vultures flying freely.
-It would be my last time South before spending an extended period of time North…
+I have always had this thing about species that have a bad reputation.
+I did extensive research on what the conservation of vultures has been looking like for the last 40 years.
+I led daily activities in the Bioparc with folks visiting the parc to make them fall in love with the vultures we had in the rehabilitation centre as much as I did.
+I finished my BSc with honours and immediately drove South to see the vultures flying freely.
+It would be my last time South before spending an extended period North…

 Sweden